Get employee information

 You must keep this information in your payroll records for the current year and the 3 following tax years.

-Ask your employee for this information if you don’t have their P45, or if they left their last job before 6 April 2016.
+Ask your employee for this information if you do not have their P45, or if they left their last job before 6 April 2022.

 The P46 form is no longer used.